Configuring Microsoft Entra ID

 • The Application ID URI represents the scope that clients will use when authenticating to call the API.
 This value will be populated as an ARM template parameter FIDO_Connector_Allowed_Audiences.
 The URI does not need to be resolvable, but should have a descriptive scope name.

-• Description fields: “Allows Yubico FIDO Pre-reg requests”
+• For the Admin consent description, enter “Allows Yubico FIDO Pre-reg requests”.

 For more information, see Register an application with the Microsoft identity platform (Microsoft documentation).

-To register the Yubico FIDO Pre-reg Test Client app, do the following:
+To register the FIDO Pre-reg Test Client app, do the following:

-1. Log in to the Microsoft Entra admin center and go to Applications > App registrations.
+1. Sign in to the Microsoft Entra admin center and expand the Entra ID section.

-3. Provide a descriptive name like “Yubico FIDO Pre-reg Test Client” and click Register.
+4. Provide a descriptive Name like “Yubico FIDO Pre-reg Test Client” and click Register.

 The app credentials you created here will be used later when testing the app deployment.
 For more information, see Testing the Deployment.